OmenApps/django-directed/docs/terminology.md

 ## Ancestors

 All nodes in connected paths in a rootward direction.
+In graph theory, this may be refered to as predecessors.

 In this example, the *ancestors* for node `I` are nodes `A`, `C`, `E`, and `F`.